-Measuring 1.5 metres (5 feet) tall and weighing more than 45 kg (100 pounds), the emu is comfortably the second largest bird in the world, next to none other than the colossal ostrich.
+Measuring 1.5 metres (5 feet) tall and weighing more than 45 kg (100 pounds), the emu is the third largest bird in the world, next to none other than the colossal ostrich and cassowary.

 Living solely in Australia, there are just one extant (living) species of emu - that species is divided into three species that inhabit northern, southeastern, and southwestern Australia.
 Such a large bird surely needs a substantial diet, so what do emus eat?

 Emus are omnivorous foragers that spend a large portion of their lives foraging for food.
 The mainstay of their diet is Acacia, Casuarina and grasses of various kinds, as well as insects like crickets, cockroaches and ants.
 Emus consume a whole host of other insects and arthropods, including caterpillars, spiders, beetles, centipedes and millipedes.
 Forty-three species of plants have been recorded in their diet.

 Despite their size and inability to fly, emus are far from static birds.
 Like the ostrich, they’re excellent long-distance runners that are capable of running at speeds of 50 km/h (30 mph).
 They can travel hundreds of kilometres in a day and are known to be nomadic within their range, often pursuing rainfall to locate food and water.

 Read on to learn more about the feeding and foraging behaviours of these colossal flightless birds!